jcheng1203/pub-tips/content/lessons/typography.md

 * **Typeface** is the design of a set of characters.
 * **Font** `= typeface + style + size`.

-Professionals can get pretty persnickety about the difference between the two terms, but in this class you can use the terms pretty much interchangeably.
+Professionals can get pretty persnickety about the difference between "font" and "typeface", but in this class you can just use the term "font".

 ## Rules of Good Typography